 - It is customary to arrange for Mass intentions for the deceased, perhaps on their birthday, anniversary or death date.

 Our Catholic faith understands death as the entrance into eternity, an event which calls the community into a response of prayerful support.
-The revised norms for funerals outline the practices in the Diocese of Bridgeport.
+The revised norms for funerals - now official in our diocese - outline the practices in the Diocese of Bridgeport.

 Planning for The Catholic Funeral